 Add a condition

 How do you know which SMS or MMS to replicate?
 But of course you want to copy the strongest of them all!
 And what can help you determine that?
-Our Strength Meter!
+Our !
 Its 8 useful suggestions will pave your way to creating an effective text message that will convert!

 What would grab your customer's attention quickly?
 Emojis.
 Who doesn't love emojis.
 We know they are the equivalent of human emotions in texting so we've paid extra attention to making them easy to access and simply attractive.

 This will let you delay the actions following this step.
 The delay can be anywhere between 5 minutes and 7 days/ Choose the most suitable time depending on the following step.
 For instance, if you’ve selected abandoned cart as a trigger, you can set a notification to be sent 10 minutes after the cart has been abandoned.

 These are the basic steps you have to configure when building any flow.
 Of course, you can omit some of them, or add even more steps, especially in case a condition you specify is not met.
 For instance, you can send out different messages to your customers based on the value of their abandoned carts.